d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 Before we can optimize our machine learning algorithm, we first need to define for each hyperparameter the type, e.g float, integer, categorical and the domain with all possible values.
 This leads to our search space $\mathcal{X}$.

 Below we show an typical search space for a neural network.
 Important for the search space definition is to first determine if a hyperparameter changes on a logarithmic or a linear scale.
-Learning rates for example typically live on a logarithmic scale, wheras, for example, momentum are usually on a linear scale.
-For continuous parameters we usually define a uniform distribution, to not induce any bias.
+Learning rates for example typically live on a logarithmic scale, whereas, for example, momentum are usually on a linear scale.
+For continuous parameters we mostly define a uniform distribution, to not induce any bias.

 TODO: Maybe we should show this example in the next section when we introduce the CNN example?